benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 It outputs the tips that were trimmed in the file .txt and the trimmed trees in the files .tt.
 You would need to test different quantiles to see which one fit better your data.

 ##### These are you final homologs trees.
-If you want to repeat the tree inference, masking and trimming you write fasta files form the trimmed trees, or just re-infer homologs trees without removed tips.
+If you want to repeat the tree inference, masking, and trimming or just re-infer homologs trees without removed tips.
 Write fasta files from trimmed trees.

 	python write_ortholog_fasta_from_multiple_aln.py <original fasta files directory> <trimmed trees directory> <fasta file extension> <tree file extension> <output directory>

 ## Step 3: Paralogy pruning to infer orthologs.
-Use one of the following:
+Use one of the following

 ##### 1to1: only look at homologs that are strictly one-to-one.
 No cutting is carried out.